 Ability to Adjust Obligations.
-Most people see the ability to adjust debts and other obligations as the prime benefit of a bankruptcy filing.
-If a plan of adjustment can be confirmed in a chapter 9 case, it may provide that unpaid claims of creditors be either reduced (paid in "tiny bankruptcy dollars") and/ or extended and restructured.
-There are limitations on how these adjustments can be made, and it may be possible for creditors to block a debtor from making the adjustments they would like (or feel that it needs) to make.
-Nevertheless, in situations where it is not be possible to fully repay all creditors absent some sort of debt relief, the plan of adjustment can provide a fresh start and the ability to achieve long-term financial stability for the municipality by deferring and/or reducing past obligations.
+The prime benefit of a bankruptcy filing may well be the debtor's ability to adjust public debt and other obligations.
+A chapter 9 plan of adjustment may provide that unpaid claims of creditors be either reduced (paid in "tiny bankruptcy dollars") and/or extended and restructured.
+There are limitations on how these adjustments can be made, and it may be possible for creditors to block a debtor from making the adjustments it would like (or feel that it needs) to make.
+Nevertheless, in situations where it is not possible to fully repay all creditors absent some sort of debt relief, the plan of adjustment can provide a fresh start and the ability to achieve longterm financial stability for the municipality by deferring and/or reducing past obligations.